dirtyfilthy/HyperMegaSuperDeluxeSiteMirror/README.md

 ## Updates & Changelog (Since the Initial Version)

 * **SQLite Resume Support**: The original basic script only downloaded one page and did not support resume.
-Now there’s a full `mirror.db` to track crawl state and resources.
+Now there's a full `mirror.db` to track crawl state and resources.
 * **Advanced CSS Parsing & Rewriting**: Instead of saving CSS files as-is, we now parse with `cssutils`, download embedded assets, and rewrite CSS URLs so they point locally.
-* **JavaScript Rendering Support**: Previous versions used only Requests + BeautifulSoup; now you can use Selenium Headless Chrome (dynamic mode) via `--force_render`.
+* **JavaScript Rendering Support**: Previous versions used only Requests + BeautifulSoup; now you can use Selenium Headless Chrome (dynamic mode) via `--force-render`.
 * **Comprehensive Link Extraction**: The original basic script only scraped `<a>`, `<img>`, and `<script>` tags.
 Now it handles `<form>`, `<button onclick>`, `<video>`, `<audio>`, inline CSS, inline JS, meta-refresh, data-attribute links, and more.
 * **Multithreading & Exponential Backoff**: Resource downloads run concurrently with configurable thread count, and all requests use retry + backoff + jitter.
 * **Full Argparse CLI**: Users can now customize every aspect of crawling via clear command-line options (timeout, delay, number of workers, user-agent, ignoring robots.txt, and so on).